vmware-archive/kube-prod-runtime/docs/migration-guides/prometheus-migration.md

 [Insert image of  Prometheus query with 1 hour of missing data due to snapshot]

-This way you would have lost 1 hour of Prometheus metrics.
+You would have lost 1 hour of Prometheus metrics.

-In order to ensure a minimal data loss, the new Prometheus deployment should be deployed 55 mins (ensuring with this less than 5 mins of data loss) before the next TSDB compact happens, so the new Prometheus deployment can start scraping data before the snapshot is restored.
+In order to ensure a minimal data loss, the new Prometheus deployment should be deployed 55 mins (ensuring with this less than 5 mins of data loss) before the next TSDB compaction happens, so the new Prometheus deployment can start scraping data before the snapshot is restored.
 Continuing with the last example:

-If the next TSDB compact happens at 13:00 UTC you should deploy BKPR Prometheus in the cluster at 12:05 UTC, so Prometheus can start scraping data and fill the gap that the snapshot will create.
+If the next TSDB compaction happens at 13:00 UTC you should deploy BKPR Prometheus in the cluster at 12:05 UTC, so Prometheus can start scraping data and fill the gap that the snapshot will create.
 Then, at 13:00 UTC you can create the Prometheus snapshot and will restore it in the new deployment, creating the following:

 ![prometheus_successful_migration](../../images/prometheus-migration/tsdb_restored.png)

-## Step 4: Perform the Prometheus TSDB migration
+## Step 4: Create a TSDB snapshot and restore it in the new deployment

 Now that the process has been explained in detail, these are the commands that will have to be executed in order to migrate the TSDB from the old Prometheus deployment to the BKPR one.